 - Consider a magnesium supplement if your kidneys are functioning normally.

-The Last Resort Constipation Remedy
+The Last Resort Constipation Remedy:

-When all else fails, you may want to try “Power Pudding” (AKA “Special Constipation Remedy”).
+If all else fails, you may want to try “Power Pudding” (AKA “Special Constipation Remedy”).
 The recipe for making this nurses secret remedy is found in our Guide to Constipation and our Guide to Digestive Disorders.

 Should you like to see how to make Power Pudding and the flax recipe, we have prepared a special video with detailed instructions: